patriciatyas/patriciatyas/README.md

 🎓 I'm a second-year Computer Science student at the University of Indonesia

-💻 Passionate about backend engineering, clean architecture, and DevOps
+💻 Passionate about backend engineering and DevOps

 🚀 Always building, always learning